Carl Maria von Weber: Childhood

 A gifted violinist, Franz Anton had ambitions of turning Weber into a child prodigy like Mozart.
 Weber was born with a congenital hip disorder and did not begin to walk until he was four.
 But by then, he was already a capable singer and pianist.

 Education

 Franz Anton gave Weber a comprehensive education, which was frequently interrupted by the family's moves.
-In 1796, Weber continued his musical education in Hildburghausen, where he was instructed by the oboist Johann Peter Heuschkel.
-After moving to Salzburg in autumn 1797, Weber studied from 1798 with Michael Haydn, younger brother of the better known Joseph Haydn, who agreed to teach Weber free of charge.
+In 1796, Weber continued his musical education in Hildburghausen, Thuringia, where he was instructed by the oboist Johann Peter Heuschkel.
+After moving to Salzburg in autumn 1797, Weber studied from 1798 with Michael Haydn, younger brother of the better-known Joseph Haydn, who agreed to teach Weber free of charge.